Studies in English

 • Practical lesson - clinical vignettes associated with infections in immunocompromised patients

-9th week - 12.05.- 16.05.2025.
-(On the Online Study (Moodle) platform, students take lessons on their own)
+9th-week Seminar lessons (On the online study Moodle platform, students take lessons on their own)

-• Seminar lesson- Laboratory diagnosis of intrahospital infections
+• Seminar lesson - Laboratory diagnosis of intrahospital infections

-• Seminar lesson- Interpretation of microbiology test results
+• Seminar lesson - Interpretation of microbiology test results

-10th week – 21.05.2025.
-14:30-17:00 (LIVE interactive classes on the Online Study (Moodle) platform, where students solve and discuss clinical vignettes with a professor or assistant.) *
+10th-week Practical lessons (practical assignments) The pre-defined term for LIVE interactive classes on the online study Moodle platform, where students solve and discuss clinical vignettes with a professor or assistant, is 28.05.2025.
+15:30-17:00

 • Practical lesson - clinical vignettes associated with intrahospital infections